 The brand notes that the serum is safe for nightly use but advises reducing the frequency if a sensitive reaction occurs.
 I decided to keep using the serum for another two weeks in order to properly assess the outcome but gave my skin some time out by switching to my regular night cream for one night.
 It worked, and my spots cleared after two days.

-In hindsight, I'm super glad I trusted the process and my skin grew completely accustomed to the retinol by week two.
-Dryness is a commonly reported pain point for some retinol users but my skin felt supple and hydrated since the serum also contains hyaluronic acid, a hydrating agent that my skin is already very familiar with.
+In hindsight, I'm super glad I trusted the process, as my skin grew completely accustomed to the retinol by week two.
+Dryness is a commonly reported pain point for some retinol users, but my skin felt supple and hydrated since the serum also contains hyaluronic acid, a hydrating agent that my skin is already very familiar with.

 The serum made a difference with my hyperpigmentation, too.
 After using it for three weeks, my skin looked noticeably glowy and more even-toned, like I'd had a solid eight hours of sleep.
 (In reality, I had not been getting enough shuteye at all during this testing period.)